timescale/docs/self-hosted/configuration/configuration.md

 #### `timescaledb.restoring (bool)`

-Set TimescaleDB in restoring mode.
+Set Timescale in restoring mode.
 It is by default disabled.

 #### `timescaledb.license (string)`

-TimescaleDB license type.
+Timescale license type.
 Determines which features are enabled.
 The variable can be set to `timescale` or `apache`.
 Defaults to `timescale`.

 #### `timescaledb.telemetry_level (enum)`